searceinc/RStoolKit/CONTRIBUTING.md

 First of all, welcome!
 We're excited that you'd like to contribute.
 How would you like to help?

+If you bored to read the full document, no worrires.
+Just follow the four points.

+* We are open for any new Pull requests.
+* Please first have a discussion with the manitainers by creating an issue.
+* The maintainers may not have the enough repsource to review all of your issues/comments/pull requests.
+Please undestand and wait for sometime.
+* Please make sure your new pull request will not break anything.
+* All the contributions are must be licensed under the [MIT license](https://github.com/searceinc/RStoolKit/blob/master/LICENSE)

+## How to contribute:

 * [Report a bug](#how-to-report-bugs)
 * [Raise a feature request](#how-to-request-features)
 * [Build a new feature myself](#how-to-build-features-yourself)

 ## How to Report Bugs

 If you found any issues/bug in this, we encorge your to report to us.
 But before reporting the bug, please go through the [issues](https://github.com/searceinc/RStoolKit/issues) section.
 May be someone already reported that issue.
-You can refer the closed issues(https://github.com/searceinc/RStoolKit/issues?q=is%3Aissue+is%3Aclosed) section as well.
+You can refer the [closed issues](https://github.com/searceinc/RStoolKit/issues?q=is%3Aissue+is%3Aclosed) section as well.

 If nothing is reported before, then please create a new issue and include as much details as you can - what you're seeing now, and what you'd expect to see instead.